Book Review: The Midnight Library by Matt Haig

 Source: Book Club Chat

-My Thoughts on the Book The Midnight Library by Matt Haig
+My Thoughts on the Book?

 The Midnight library opens up with different versions of Nora’s life.
 Imagine that in your life, you have made so many decisions.
 You would have taken many roads to what is good for you and what’s not.
 If you have made one different choice, it could just change the entire journey of your life.

 Your every decision has the power to change your life.
-Still, the emotions of the book are about all the different choices we get to make in life would result in life which we think going to be great sometimes they aren’t so not worrying about the options we didn’t get to make what is important is that living best of you life.
-In reality, you didn’t get another chance that this book shows you.
-You will get a second chance when you realize that there’s only one.
+Still, the emotions of the book are about all the different choices we get to make in life would result in life which we think is going to be great sometimes they aren’t so not worrying about the options we didn’t get to make what is important is that living best of you life.

-The book The Midnight Library by Matt Haig deserves 4.5/5 stars from me.
+The book The Midnight Library by Matt Haig deserves 4.3/5 stars from me.

 Conclusion & Recommendation | The Midnight Library by Matt Haig